Cori Bush

-A member of the Democratic Party, on August 4, 2020, Bush defeated 10-term incumbent Lacy Clay in a 2020 U.S. House of Representatives primary election largely viewed as a historic upset, advancing to the November general election in a solidly Democratic congressional district.
+A member of the Democratic Party, Bush defeated 10-term incumbent Lacy Clay in a 2020 U.S. House of Representatives primary election primarily viewed as an upset, advancing to the November general election in a solidly Democratic congressional district.
 Bush is the first African-American woman to serve in the U.S. House of Representatives from Missouri.
-She previously ran in the Democratic primary for the district in 2018 and the 2016 U.S. Senate election in Missouri.
-She was featured in the 2019 Netflix documentary Knock Down the House, which covered her first primary challenge to Clay.
-Bush is a member of The Squad in the House of Representatives.
+She ran unsuccessfully in the Democratic primary for the district in 2018 and the 2016 U.S. Senate election in Missouri.
+Bush was featured in the 2019 Netflix related documentary film Knock Down the House, which covered her first primary challenge to Clay.
+Bush was a member of the group known as "the Squad" in the U.S. House.

+In August 2024, Bush lost the Democratic nomination for her seat to a primary challenger in a race described as having "received outsize attention", with politician Wesley Bell winning (45.6% vs. 51.1%).
+Pro-Israel lobbying groups in the U.S. had spent large amounts to defeat Bush in the context of her positions on the Gaza war.

 Early life and education

 Bush was born on July 21, 1976, in St. Louis and graduated from Cardinal Ritter College Prep High School in 1994.
-Her father, Errol Bush, is an alderman in Northwoods, Missouri and previously served as mayor.
+Her father, Errol Bush, is an alderman in Northwoods, Missouri, and previously served as mayor.
+In the summer of 1994, at 18 years old, Bush became pregnant after being raped and had an abortion.
+A year later, she had a second abortion when she was 19 years old.

 Bush studied at Harris–Stowe State University for one year (1995–96) and worked at a preschool until 2001.
 She earned a Diploma in Nursing from the Lutheran School of Nursing in 2008.
-From 2011 to 2014, she served as a pastor at Kingdom Embassy International Church.

 Early career

-In 2011, Bush established the Kingdom Embassy International Church in St. Louis, Missouri.
-She became a political activist in the 2014 Ferguson unrest, during which she worked as a triage nurse and organizer.
-She has said she was hit by a police officer.
+In 2011, Bush established the Kingdom Embassy International Church in St. Louis, Missouri, and served as its pastor until 2014.
+She became a political activist during the 2014 Ferguson unrest, during which she worked as a triage nurse and organizer, where she said that a police officer hit her.
 Bush is a Nonviolence 365 Ambassador with the King Center for Nonviolent Social Change.

 Bush was a candidate for the 2016 United States Senate election in Missouri.
 In the Democratic primary, she placed a distant second to Secretary of State Jason Kander.
 Kander narrowly lost the election to incumbent Republican Roy Blunt.